The Bankrate promise

 Before you begin the shopping process, check your credit score.
 According to the FICO credit scoring system, which ranges from 300 to 850, any score that falls below 580 is considered poor.

-Your FICO score consists of a few categories, like how much you owe, the length of your credit history and your payment history.
+Your FICO score is calculated based on factors like how much you owe, the length of your credit history and your payment history.
 Not making your payments on time, consistently spending more than your available monthly credit and having a short credit history can all negatively impact your credit score.

 2. Save for a down payment